Let each of you look not only to his own interests, but also to the interests of others.

 See something that’s not on the list?
 If you have an idea for another way to get involved, just let us know!

-There are general guidelines and rules necessary in order to ensure the safety of volunteers, and to protect our guests.
-We require strict compliance with the following guidelines:
+There are general guidelines and rules necessary in order to ensure the safety of volunteers and to protect our guests.
+We require compliance with the following guidelines:

 - Do not give or loan money to anyone

-- Please no photos or sharing the personal information.
+- Please no photos or sharing of personal information

-We recognize that many families enjoy serving together and the benefit of exposing children to serving others.
+We recognize that many families enjoy serving together and the benefit from exposing children to serving others.
 For the safety of our volunteers and our guests, the following restrictions apply:

 - The minimum age for an individual volunteer to serve without a parent or guardian is 14, and they must have written parental consent.

-- Volunteer youth groups must be at least Middle School age and have appropriate adult supervision if under the age of 18.
-(1 adult sponsor for every 10 youth)
+- Volunteer youth groups must be at least middle school age and have appropriate adult supervision if under the age of 18.
+(One adult sponsor for every 10 youth.)

 - Any volunteer driving participants in a ministry vehicle or their own vehicle must be at least 21.

-If you are concerned about the safety or wellbeing of any individual for any reason, please contact the person leading your volunteer/ministry assignment or the Director of Partner Relations.
+If you are concerned about the safety or well-being of any individual for any reason, please contact the person leading your volunteer/ministry assignment or Ashley, the Director of Public Relations.